Policing in Canada

 - Do not send sensitive photos, personal, financial or confidential information via email, text, or online

-- In Canada, it is illegal to physically harm a member of your family; it is also illegal to have sexual relations with anyone unless they consent, even within a marriage or relationship
+- In Canada, it is illegal to physically harm a member of your family

 - Drug possession, trafficking, or production can lead to a criminal record and possibly jail time